 The College began offering classes to 1,657 students in 1961, with temporary quarters at Chula Vista High School.
-Groundbreaking for the present 156-acre Chula Vista campus was held in 1963; by September 1964, initial construction was completed and classes were being held at the new campus on the corner of Otay Lakes Road and H Street in Chula Vista.
+Groundbreaking for the present 156-acre Chula Vista campus was held in 1963; by September 1964, initial construction was completed, and classes were being held at the new campus on the corner of Otay Lakes Road and H Street in Chula Vista.

-In 1988, Southwestern College established its Higher Education Center at San Ysidro on the memorial site of the McDonalds tragedy.
-The College again expanded its off-campus locations in 1998 by establishing the Higher Education Center at National City.
-A new Higher Educational Center at Otay Mesa opened its doors in 2007 as a regional center for educational training and development.
+In 1988, the District established its Higher Education Center at San Ysidro on the memorial site of the McDonalds tragedy.
+The District again expanded its off-campus locations in 1998 by establishing the Higher Education Center at National City.
+The Higher Educational Center at Otay Mesa opened its doors in 2007 as a regional center for educational training and development.
 In 2009, a new state-of-the-art facility replaced the previous San Ysidro site to serve its students and the community.

-In addition to its centers, Southwestern College also provides off-campus classes at several extension sites throughout the District and operates an Aquatic Center in Coronado in conjunction with the California Department of Boating and Waterways and the California Department of Parks and Recreation.
-Current enrollment-at all locations-exceeds 25,000 students each year.
+In addition to its centers, the District also provides off-campus classes at several extension sites throughout the district and operates an Aquatic Center in Coronado in conjunction with the California Department of Boating and Waterways and the California Department of Parks and Recreation.
+Current enrollment-at all locations-exceeds 28,000 students each year.
 More than a half-million students have attended Southwestern College since its inception.

-The Western Association of Schools and Colleges has continuously accredited SWC.
-The College offers a comprehensive curriculum, preparing students for transfer to four-year colleges or universities and for jobs and career advancement.
+The Accrediting Commission for Community and Junior Colleges (ACCJC) has continuously accredited the District.
+The District offers a comprehensive curriculum, preparing students for transfer to four-year colleges or universities and for jobs and career advancement.